GeMID: Generalizable Models for IoT Device Identification: Model Evaluation

 However, it is worth noting that both share the features dstport\_class, ip.flags.df, ip.len, ip.ttl, and tcp.window\_size, suggesting that these are particularly important for DI.

 Another reason for the difference in performance may be the larger initial pool of extracted features in GeMID (332 features) compared to IoTDevID (112 features).
 Although both studies generally use the same protocols, GeMID captures more sub-features within each protocol, providing finer-grained information in the feature set.
 In terms of selected features, GeMID offers more comprehensive protocol coverage, starting with a richer set of HTTP features and extending to broader coverage of TCP and UDP protocols.
-This includes features such as sequence numbers, timing metrics, and window size information, which enhance its ability to capture more detailed network behavior (see Fig.~\ref{fig:vote8}).
-Unlike in the IoTDevID study, we retained features containing session-based identifiers.
+This includes features such as sequence numbers, timing metrics, and window size information, which enhance its ability to capture more detailed network behavior (see Figure~\ref{fig:vote8}).
+Unlike in the IoTDevID study, we retained features containing session-based identifiers (such as TCP acknowledgment, TCP sequence, and source/destination port numbers).
 Whilst these can lead to over-optimistic metric scores~\cite{kostas2024individual}, this is only the case when sessions are split between test and train sets, e.g., when using CV.
 When this is controlled for using stricter evaluation contexts (as in this study), the inclusion of these features can enhance model performance by capturing meaningful relationships between packets.

 In practice, the accuracy of packet-level classification methods can be improved by aggregating predictions from individual packets.
 The IoTDevID study introduced an aggregation algorithm that enhances performance by combining multiple packet-level predictions.
 This approach is particularly effective for packet-level methods such as GeMID, IoTDevID, and Kitsune (despite Kitsune focusing on the relationship between the window system and packets, as it still relies on packet-based labels).
 In contrast, CICFlowMeter operates at the flow level, where such aggregation is not applicable.
-Our results in SM Tables VI and VII show the impact of this approach, with GeMID achieving a mean F1 score of 0.892 in the DD evaluation context.
+Our results in Appendix Tables~\ref{tab:aggre1} and~\ref{tab:aggre2} show the impact of this approach, with GeMID achieving a mean F1 score of 0.892 in the DD evaluation context.